 Unlawful Recruitment or Use of Child Soldiers

-Another manifestation of human trafficking occurs when a governmental armed group (including police or other security forces), paramilitary organization, rebel group, or other non-state armed group unlawfully recruits or uses children – through force, fraud, or coercion – as combatants or in support roles.
-Such support roles include children serving as cooks, porters, guards, messengers, medics, servants, or spies.
+Another manifestation of human trafficking occurs when government forces or any non-state armed group unlawfully recruits or uses children – through force, fraud, or coercion – as soldiers or for labor or services in conflict situations.
 Children are also used as sex slaves.
 Sexual slavery, as referred to here, occurs when armed groups force or coerce children to “marry” or be raped by commanders or combatants.
 Both male and female children are often sexually abused or exploited by members of armed groups and suffer the same types of devastating physical and psychological consequences associated with sex trafficking.

 Accountability in Supply Chains